chris-pearce/scally/components/README.md

 ## Further reading

-*Make sure to read the documentation within each component Sass partial file as it will contain information about the component and it's implementation.*
+*Make sure to read the documentation within each component Sass partial file as it will contain information about the specific component and it's implementation.*

 - [More Transparent UI Code with Namespaces -> Component Namespaces](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/#component-namespaces-c-)
 - [SMACCS](http://smacss.com/)